Lords of the Fallen (2023 video game): Reception

 Lords of the Fallen received "generally favorable" reviews for the PC version from critics, while the PS5 version received "mixed or average" reviews, according to review aggregator website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40.

-The GamesRadar reviewer does not see "any relatable characters to latch onto" in the game, and the game's world seems for him to be "stuck somewhere between Blasphemous and all the black-mana cards from Magic: The Gathering".
+The GamesRadar reviewer does not see "any relatable characters to latch onto", and the game's world seems for him to be "stuck somewhere between Blasphemous and all the black-mana cards from Magic: The Gathering".
 He writes the game's greatest strength is probably combat and that it is a nice feel to hit a blow.
 The reviewer describes the system of two worlds as "clever stuff that's implemented well".
 As far as performance is concerned, the reviewer wrote that "even on a robust desktop" he was forced to "turn down the graphics fairly significantly".
 He sums up, that the game's "clear aspirations to be Dark Souls 4 might have been a little ambitious".
 GameStar's reviewer, on the other hand, feels that the possibility of opening a window to the world of the dead alone makes "a harmonious world design".

 PC Gamer's reviewer also likes the idea of the lamp used to cross between two worlds, even though he feels that "Hexworks could've done more with the concept".
-He also writes that using the lamp didn't give performance problems, and the game generally ran smoothly.
+He also writes that using the lamp did not give performance problems, and the game generally ran smoothly.
 He likes different effects of using different weapons.
-According to the PC Gamer's reviewer, the magic system in the game is "a genuine improvement over other soulslikes in almost every way".
+According to the PC Gamer's reviewer, the magic system is "a genuine improvement over other soulslikes in almost every way".
 The reviewer claims the combat system "shines in the game's duels against humanoid bosses".
-He considers fights with the bosses to be fair, but the rest of the game to be too difficult.
+He considers fights with the bosses to be fair, but the rest to be too difficult.

 By January 2025, the game had been played by over 4 million players.